-Citing figures from AM:PM, JLL shows the serviced apartment market accounts for only 7.5 percent of total room inventory in the capital, significantly lower than other major cities.
+Citing figures from recent reports, JLL shows the serviced apartment market accounts for only 7.5 percent of total room inventory in the capital, significantly lower than other major cities.

 At the same time, demand for serviced apartments is strong, with occupancy usually above 75 percent.